slemekoana/AGER/README.md

   - `pipenv migrations` followed by `pipenv migrate` to make databe migrations.
   - `pipenv start` to run the server on `locallhost:8000`.

-We are using Django's default SQLite3 database so there is no need to set up any particular database..
+We are using Django's default SQLite3 database so there is no need to set up any particular database.
+However, we recommend to create a Django superuser to be able to manage the data easily.
+To do that, run:
+`backend/manage.py createsuperuser`
+and introduce username, email (optional) and password.
+This will give access to the admin panel in `locallhost:8000/admin`.

 ### SECRET KEY STORING